GrilusAvigail2/GrilusAvigail2/README.md

 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: avigail6972@gmail.com

 <!---
 GrilusAvigail2/GrilusAvigail2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.